glowfi/xhibit/README.md

 <em>The original ueberzug project has been abandoned by its original author.
 But there are some people who are continuing its legacy.
 You can install ueberzug by using the below commands.
-I know projects like `uebezugpp` exists but for now my project supports only `kitty` and `ueberzug` backend to display images.</em>
+I know projects like `ueberzugpp` exists but for now my project supports only `kitty` and `ueberzug` backend to display images.</em>